zdevaty/go-eliona-api-client/docs/AssetListen.md

 `func (o *AssetListen) UnsetLocationalAssetIdPath()`

 UnsetLocationalAssetIdPath ensures that no value is present for LocationalAssetIdPath, not even an explicit nil
+### GetParentFunctionalIdentifier

+`func (o *AssetListen) GetParentFunctionalIdentifier() string`

+GetParentFunctionalIdentifier returns the ParentFunctionalIdentifier field if non-nil, zero value otherwise.

+### GetParentFunctionalIdentifierOk

+`func (o *AssetListen) GetParentFunctionalIdentifierOk() (*string, bool)`

+GetParentFunctionalIdentifierOk returns a tuple with the ParentFunctionalIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParentFunctionalIdentifier

+`func (o *AssetListen) SetParentFunctionalIdentifier(v string)`

+SetParentFunctionalIdentifier sets ParentFunctionalIdentifier field to given value.

+### HasParentFunctionalIdentifier

+`func (o *AssetListen) HasParentFunctionalIdentifier() bool`

+HasParentFunctionalIdentifier returns a boolean if a field has been set.

+### SetParentFunctionalIdentifierNil

+`func (o *AssetListen) SetParentFunctionalIdentifierNil(b bool)`

+ SetParentFunctionalIdentifierNil sets the value for ParentFunctionalIdentifier to be an explicit nil

+### UnsetParentFunctionalIdentifier
+`func (o *AssetListen) UnsetParentFunctionalIdentifier()`

+UnsetParentFunctionalIdentifier ensures that no value is present for ParentFunctionalIdentifier, not even an explicit nil
+### GetParentLocationalIdentifier

+`func (o *AssetListen) GetParentLocationalIdentifier() string`

+GetParentLocationalIdentifier returns the ParentLocationalIdentifier field if non-nil, zero value otherwise.

+### GetParentLocationalIdentifierOk

+`func (o *AssetListen) GetParentLocationalIdentifierOk() (*string, bool)`

+GetParentLocationalIdentifierOk returns a tuple with the ParentLocationalIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParentLocationalIdentifier

+`func (o *AssetListen) SetParentLocationalIdentifier(v string)`

+SetParentLocationalIdentifier sets ParentLocationalIdentifier field to given value.

+### HasParentLocationalIdentifier

+`func (o *AssetListen) HasParentLocationalIdentifier() bool`

+HasParentLocationalIdentifier returns a boolean if a field has been set.

+### SetParentLocationalIdentifierNil

+`func (o *AssetListen) SetParentLocationalIdentifierNil(b bool)`

+ SetParentLocationalIdentifierNil sets the value for ParentLocationalIdentifier to be an explicit nil

+### UnsetParentLocationalIdentifier
+`func (o *AssetListen) UnsetParentLocationalIdentifier()`

+UnsetParentLocationalIdentifier ensures that no value is present for ParentLocationalIdentifier, not even an explicit nil
 ### GetTags

 `func (o *AssetListen) GetTags() []string`